alexthiery/otic-reprogramming/README.md

 <br/>

-RNAseq read counts (Lmx1aE1 vs Sox3U3, SOX8OE and SmartSeq2) and ChIP/ATAC peaks files are embedded in the [repository](./alignment_output) - they will be downloaded automatically when the repository is cloned.
+RNAseq read counts (Lmx1aE1 vs Sox3U3, SOX8OE and SmartSeq2) and ChIP/ATAC peak files are embedded in the [repository](./alignment_output) - they will be downloaded automatically when the repository is cloned.

 ---